-Normal to high alkalinity implies adequate bicarbonate, while low alkalinity implies that it is in short supply.
-Bicarbonated water is the healthiest water to drink and that is made clear in my Sodium Bicarbonate book.
-It is critical to see that alkalinity does not depend strictly on pH though.
-There is a relationship between the two but pH measures the degree of alkalinity but not its quantity.
+Bicarbonate water is the healthiest water to drink.
+It is critical to see that alkalinity does not depend strictly on pH. pH measures the degree of alkalinity but not its quantity.
 It is like the relationship between temperature and heat.
-You can have a paper clip heated to 10,000 degrees but it will not heat a house nearly as well as 90-degree air blown from a home heater.

 The ultimate water treatment system is water treated with magnesium bicarbonate.
 One can take distilled water and Reverse Osmosis water and bring that water to perfection by adding magnesium bicarbonate (which also restructures the water) or in a less costly formula, sodium bicarbonate with sprays of a high grade magnesium oil added to the water.
 Turning water into medicine is what my book Water Based Medicine is all about.